11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 11. Get a massage

-When I am on a vacation I love to pamper myself with a massage or two.
-The chilled and laidback atmosphere of El Cuyo will help you do that even more.
+When I am on a vacation, I love to pamper myself with a massage or two.
+The chilled and laid-back atmosphere of El Cuyo will help you do that even more.
 Ask your hotel front desk about the best therapist in town and get yourself a nice massage!
 You deserve it 🙂

-Where to stay at El Cuyo
+Where to stay in El Cuyo

 Can Cocal

 A brand new stunning property at only one block a few steps from the beach.
-I may be a little biased because it belongs to very close friends of mine Sandra and Fausto but I know all the love they put into this project and you will feel the beautiful vibes and the cozy familiar atmosphere beside the spectacular high-end finishing of the spacious room.
+I may be a little biased because it belongs to very close friends of mine, Sandra and Fausto, but I know all the love they put into this project, and you will feel the beautiful vibes and the cozy, familiar atmosphere beside the spectacular high-end finishing of the spacious room.

-They also have two cute friendly dogs and two cats that you will certainly meet and make the place even more enjoyable.
+They also have two cute, friendly dogs and two cats that you will certainly meet and make the place even more enjoyable.

 No doubt it’s my favorite place to stay.